More than just a few colours

-Learn more about these filters by downloading our presentation, or watch a recording of the presentation that was shown at Photonics West 2017.
+Learn more about these filters by downloading our presentation and watch the webinar recording.
 An article comparing our filter solution with classical Hyperspectral Imaging cameras and other new approaches is published in Optik & Photonik, DOI: 10.1002/opph.201600012.

 High spatial resolution hyperspectral camera based on a linear variable filter in Optical Engineering.
 It can be openly accessed via //opticalengineering.spiedigitallibrary.org/article.aspx?articleid=2587755

-Recording of our presentation 3D and snapshot hyperspectral cameras based on continuously variable filters at Spectronet Collaboration Forum in August 2018.
+Recording of our webinar 3D and snapshot hyperspectral cameras based on continuously variable filters in June 2020.